There are occasions when your body acts unexpectedly.

 At some time in everyone’s life someone will probably ask this question.

-At present there currently is not a known permanent cure for type one diabetes; nevertheless, there are numerous viable areas of scientific research currently taking place that could ultimately provide patients with an effective treatment option to effectively control/manage the disease; among these areas many believe that stem cell and immunological therapies may lead to a more definitive answer as a long term treatment option.
+At present there currently is not a known permanent cure for type 1 diabetes; nevertheless, there are numerous viable areas of scientific research currently taking place that could ultimately provide patients with an effective treatment option to effectively control/manage the disease; among these areas many believe that stem cell and immunological therapies may lead to a more definitive answer as a long term treatment option.
 Unfortunately, none of these options exist commercially yet.

 This gives hope for the future of managing and treating diabetes!